-However it will come as a surprise to many that some Millennials are closer to 40 than 14, and that Millennials and Generation Z are two separate generations with different values, goals and priorities, and it is important to treat them as such.
+Millennials vs Gen Z is the generational clash that many business leaders still struggle to understand.
+There is a common misconception that Generation Z and Millennials (also known as Generation Y) are the same, and they are often placed under the same umbrella.
+However it will come as a surprise to many that some Millennials are closer to 40 than 14.
+Millennials and Generation Z are two separate generations with different values, goals and priorities, and it is important to treat them as such.

-In the not so distant future, Millennials and Generation Z will dominate the workplace, so HR leaders must understand the different work styles of these two different generations in order create an optimal work environment.
-In this article, we will discuss the 7 key differences between Millennials and Generation Z in the workplace that have an impact organizational structure, workplace communications and learning and development.
+Millennials and Generation Z will soon dominate the workforce, so HR leaders must understand their different work styles to create a positive working environment.
+In this article, we discuss the 7 key differences between Millennials and Generation Z in the workplace that effect structure, communication and development.

-There is much confusion as to who belongs to each generation due to the fact that the defining feature is birth date, rather than age.
-According to the Pew Research Center, millennials were born between 1981 and 1996 and anyone born between 1997 and the mid 2010s belongs to Generation Z. This being said, there is a considerable grey area for those born in the mid 1990s, with some people identifying with behaviors associated with both Generation Z and Millennials.
+According to the Pew Research Center, millennials were born between 1981 and 1996 and anyone born between 1997 and the mid 2010s belongs to Generation Z. However, there is a grey area between those born in the mid 1990s, as some identify with behaviors associated with both Generation Z and Millennials.

 Without further ado, lets get stuck in to the 7 key differences between Gen Z and Millenials.

-Gen Zers want independence in the workplace and they generally like to work alone.
-They are resourceful, having grown up with 24/7 access to information on their smartphones and want to be judged on their own merits.
-They are more likely to be competitive with their peers than previous generations.
+Millennials have a collaborative mentality and are teamwork oriented, preferring to work together in open-plan office spaces.
+On the other hand, members of Gen Z often choose to work independently, with 45% preferring to work in a private office than a shared workplace.
+They are resourceful, having grown up with 24/7 access to information on their mobile devices, and want to be judged on their own merits.
+They are more likely to be competitive with their peers than older generations.

 72% of Gen Z said they are competitive with those doing the same job.